backdrop-contrib/login_destination/README.txt

   return ($_GET['q'] == 'user/login');

-Don't put PHP tags when creating snippets.
+Remeber to put PHP tags when creating snippets.

-Turn on "Preserve destination" feature to make module sensible to destination parameter.
+Turn on "Preserve the destination parameter" feature to make module sensible to destination parameter.
 When login from the path with specified destination (ex: 'any-page?destination=node/18') you will be taken to node/18 instead of the URL specified in login_destination settings.